codewithmichael/geniejs/docs/genie.controller.md

 App.start();
 ```

-**Note:** Controllers added after module initialization will not be
+**Note:** Controllers added after a module has started will not be
 automatically tied to a module's already existing `router` instance.

-Assigning the `router` object's controller after initialization can be
+Assigning the `router` object's controller after a module has started can be
 performed manually, but it's not recommended (and not specifically supported).
 If your module is to contain both `router` and `controller` options they should
-be assigned before initialization, or the router should be added after the
+be assigned before the module is started, or the router should be added after
-controller.
+the controller.

 ## Associated Options